Version 3.1.0 17 Nov, 2023

 5. Security and recovery.

-5.1.
-Provider shall deliver its best efforts to maintain adequate security measures and technology, in line with industry standards, with regard to its Services, Website and Platform.
+5.1 Provider shall deliver its best efforts (“middelen verbintenis” / “obligations de moyens”) to maintain adequate security measures and technology, in line with industry standards, with regard to its Services, Website and Platform.

-5.3.
-User is responsible for maintaining the confidentiality of any login information used to access and use the Wallet (such as login and PIN code), Platform and the Services, as well as for any Wallet backups, and any specific authentication credentials.
+5.3 User is responsible for maintaining the security, safe storage and confidentiality of any login information used to access and use the Wallet (such as User Signing Methods), Platform and the Services, as well as for any Wallet backups, and any specific authentication credentials.
 User is responsible for all activities that occur under the account(s) created or used by User.

 6. Fees and payment.